Culture Shocked (West Coast Bias)

 horn!
 I turned around in my driver's seat and looked out the

-back window to insure that he could see that I was laughing at him.
+back window to insure that he could see I was laughing at him.
 He

-Big Apple extended finger "term of endearment".
-I
+Apple extended finger "term of endearment".
+I continued to

-cousin, a veteran resident of the region and long-since desensitized
+cousin Mark, a veteran resident of the region and long-since

-to indigenous behavior, was given his newspaper from a parking lot
+desensitized to indigenous behavior, was given his newspaper from a

-stuff like that go.
+that, "I just let stuff like that go.
 Ya gotta.
 I've learned.
-At least he gave it
+At least

 like small concessions for which to be grateful to me.
 However, this

-is the frame of reference of a fellow who has lived his life at least
+is the frame of reference of a dude who has lived his life at least

 2000 miles away from these states of, ahem, "selective manners"